Skip to main content

 An academic term integrated with Co-op programme comprises:

-• Faculty engagement in the Co-op programme, as the work of students is not only supervised by the employer but also monitored by the academic institution.
+• faculty engagement in the Co-op programme, as students’ work is not only supervised by the employer but also monitored by the academic institution;

-The work-integrated learning model allows the application of theoretical classroom knowledge in a professional environment and involves UCA faculty in programme implementation to ensure educational continuity.
+• the work-integrated learning model allows the application of theoretical classroom knowledge in a professional environment and involves UCA faculty in programme implementation to ensure its relevance and effectiveness.

 Co-op Partners